Gautham Vasudev Menon: Return to action genre (2015–present)

-After Yennai Arindhaal, Menon resumed work on his film with Silambarasan under the new title of Achcham Yenbadhu Madamaiyada, with Manjima Mohan joining the cast to replace Pallavi Sharda.
+After Yennai Arindhaal, Menon resumed work on his film with Silambarasan under the new title of Achcham Yenbadhu Madamaiyada (2016), with Manjima Mohan joining the cast to replace Pallavi Sharda.
 A Telugu version with Naga Chaitanya and Manjima was simultaneously shot under the title Sahasam Swasaga Sagipo, with Menon revealing that he hoped to finance the Tamil version through the salary he received from the Telugu film's producers.
-The film developed slowly and was further delayed after Silambarasan refused to shoot for the film following a salary dispute during mid-2016.
-Menon also has Enai Noki Paayum Thota, a drama featuring Dhanush and Megha Akash in production, with the shoot began during February 2016.
+Menon also has Enai Noki Paayum Thota (2019), featuring Dhanush and Megha Akash.

-Menon also has several proposed directorial projects in production.
-He began producing and directing the spy thriller Dhruva Natchathiram in late 2016 with Vikram leading an ensemble cast.
-Despite regular schedules throughout 2017, the film has been put on hold as Menon looks to raise funds.
-He has agreed terms to make an anthology film for Netflix, and another film titled Joshua: Adhiyayam Ondru for Vels Film International featuring Varun.
-He has also completed a web series titled Queen based on the life of political leader Jayalalithaa, which features Ramya Krishnan in the lead role.
+He has also completed a web series titled Queen (2019) based on the life of political leader Jayalalithaa, which features Ramya Krishnan in the lead role.
 The series is released on MX Player.
-Menon also still aspires to complete his proposed multilingual film titled Ondraaga, which would be a spiritual sequel to Vinnaithaandi Varuvaayaa.
+He later directed television series Paava Kadhaigal (2020) and Navarasa (2021).

+He has directed Vendhu Thanindhathu Kaadu (2022) and Joshua: Imai Pol Kaakha (2024) for Vels Film International.